finkelshtein/SunflowersWales/content/fundraising/12-03-2025 Ukelele donation/index.md

 ---
 title: Donation from the Swansea Ukulele Club
 date: 2025-03-12
-image:
+cover:
-  focal_point: 'top'
+  image: featured.jpg
 share: false
 authors: [oksana]
 ---

-Our old friends from the <a href="https://www.facebook.com/groups/SwanseaUkuleleClub" target="_blank">Swansea Ukulele Club</a>  have once again supported us with a generous donation of £800 to fund activities for Ukrainian children!
+Our old friends from the <a href="https://www.facebook.com/groups/SwanseaUkuleleClub" target="_blank" rel="noopener noreferrer">Swansea Ukulele Club</a>  have once again supported us with a generous donation of £800 to fund activities for Ukrainian children!

 <!--more-->